router-protocol/router-chain-docs/docs/tooling/infra/router-station.md

 <details>
 <summary><b>3.
 Upload wasm Contract</b></summary>

-The Router chain is a cosmos chain.
+The Router Chain is a cosmos chain.
 To deploy a smart contract first, you need to upload the contract’s wasm file on the chain.
 On Router Station to upload a wasm file, you need to follow the below mentioned steps or you can also follow the video.

 - Click on the “+Add Contract” button.
 It will open up one pop-up.
 - Here, you need to select the wasm file.